The WordPress Database Structure

 wp_usermeta Stores the metadata (‘additional data‘) of the users.
 It extends the table wp_users with more data.
 For example, a user’s first name is stored in the table wp_usermeta instead of the table wp_users.

-There are two important fields in this table.
-Plugins can store custom data in wp_usermeta by just adding new meta_key values.
+There are two necessary fields in this table.
+Plugins can store custom data in wp_usermeta by just adding a new value in the field meta_key.

 wp_posts,